GigaHierz/carbon-retirement-on-celo/README.md

     2.2.3.
 Get a certificate
     2.2.4.
 Find more functionalities

+3. Use a the SDK to query the subgraph

 ## 1. Install [Celo-Composer](https://docs.celo.org/blog/2022/02/21/introduction-to-celo-progressive-dappstarter)

-To get started building out app, we will use the [Celo-Composer](https://docs.celo.org/blog/2022/02/21/introduction-to-celo-progressive-dappstarter) that already comes in with the wallet integration, wagmi hoogs and tailwind for styling.
+To get started building out app, we will use the [Celo-Composer](https://docs.celo.org/blog/2022/02/21/introduction-to-celo-progressive-dappstarter) that already comes in with the wallet integration, wagmi hooks and tailwind for styling.

 ## 2. Retire Carbon Credits